 “A trained dog is a happy dog, and a pleasure to own”.

-Kay has been involved in dog training for 10 years and runs her own courses focussing on positive reinforcement, building trust and developing engagement between owner and dog.
+Kay has been involved in dog training for over 10 years, having assisted other training classes, and attending them with her own dogs, and now runs her own courses focussing on positive reinforcement, building trust and developing engagement between owner and dog.
 Having completed a number of courses over the years, including a canine psychology course at Kingston Maurward College, Kay is passionate about helping owners learn how to interpret their dog’s emotions, read body language, identify triggers and develop stronger bonds to get the best out of their partnerships.

 Kay has extensive experience working with a wide variety of breeds and has helped many dog owners with key behavioural issues such as unwanted jumping up, resource guarding, stealing food, excessive barking, pulling on lead, lack of recall, anxiety, nipping, biting and many more.